asejouk/zachmoshe.com/_posts/2015-07-29-griddlers-ninja-serverless-architecture.markdown

 ---

 Or - OMG!
-My AWS free-tier is over in 2 months and there's no way I'm paying monthly fees for almost idle machines.
+My AWS free-tier is over in 2 months and there's no way I'm paying monthly fees for almost idle machines!

 A week or so ago, I suddenly realized that my AWS free-tier is about to expire in 2 months.
-I mainly use it for spot-isntances that I take for a couple of hours to run some heavy calculations and to experiment with new AWS products.
+I mainly use it for spot-instances that I take for a couple of hours to run some heavy calculations and to experiment with new AWS products.
 However, since a <code>t1.micro</code> machine was given for free, I always had one on and whenever I wanted just a small API for a project, I naturally used it.
 Some of those projects were neglected and one evolved to a non-commercial website, just for fun and my own experiment with tools and technologies.
 This is the <a href="http://griddlers.ninja">Griddlers Ninja!</a> website.
 (Griddlers = Nokogiri, Nonogram, שחור ופתור)

 <a href="http://griddlers.ninja">Griddlers Ninja!</a> started as a small python project, just to visualize the process of solving a <a href="http://www.wikiwand.com/en/Nonogram">Griddlers</a> board.
 When solving griddlers by hand, we tend to iterate rows and columns, looking for certain cells (black or white) and coloring them.
 This data helps us on the next iteration to color some more until the board is solved.
-I thought there was some ignored information here, and that's the fact that after every iteration, we can calculate the probability of every cell to be black (based on the number of still-legal placements in which it is black out of the total number of legal placement for a given row).
+I thought there was some ignored information here, and that's the fact that after every iteration, we can calculate the probability of every cell to be black (based on the number of still-legal placements in which it is black out of the total number of legal placements for a given row).
 Using that, we can draw the board with grayscale colored cells and see how it evolves between iterations and whether we see the image 'blurred' after an iteration or two.

 I'm not going to explain any further about the website itself, you can read some more and see a representation of the iterations <a href="http://griddlers.ninja/about">here</a>.
-This post will discuss the technical infrastructure behind the app and how I changed it so it will cost me fractions than the (relatively low) monthly price of <code>t1.micro</code> + smallest RDS instance.
+This post will discuss the technical infrastructure behind the app and how I changed it so it will cost me fractions of the (relatively low) monthly price of <code>t1.micro</code> + smallest RDS instance.

 Griddles Ninja old architecture